jslupicki/solteq-demo-app/README.md

 # solteq-demo-app

-This is demo app for SOLTEQ.
+This is demo app for SOLTEQ as part of recruitment process.
+Task was described in [this document](documentation/SolteqAssignment.pdf)

 # How to build and start